 Use a Website as a Content Source

 Index your website's data in SearchUnify by adding your website as a content source.
-SearchUnify webmasters (Super Admin and Admin) can upload a sitemap to index a website or configure a highly customized crawling plan that allows them to:
+SearchUnify Super Admins and Admins can upload a sitemap to index a website or configure a highly customized crawling plan that allows them to:

-• Crawl only the selected objects(sections or pages) of their websites
+• Crawl only the selected website sections or pages

 • Crawl and index websites in more than 20 different languages